 Sheldon Cords

-A sheldon cord is any cord bigger than a full cord.
-A sheldon cord can regard 129 cubic feet of firewood or 10,000 cubic feet.
-Anyone who needs a sheldon cord might benefit from buying smaller cords together, as sheldon cords aren’t usually for sale anyway.
+A Sheldon cord is any cord bigger than a full cord.
+It can hold 129 cubic feet of firewood or 10,000 cubic feet.
+Anyone who needs a Sheldon cord might benefit from buying smaller cords over time, as they can be challenging to find for sale.
+Plus, these large “cords” can be challenging to store safely.

 Stove Cords

 A stove cord is a face cord whose logs are 12 inches long.
 While vendors often cut logs into 16-inch pieces, 12-inch pieces are small enough for stoves.
-Stove cords vary across companies, but a stove cord’s purpose is to provide wood small enough to fit into a stove.
+Stove cords vary across companies, but their purpose is to provide wood small enough to fit into a stove.

 How Do Firewood Companies Differ?

-That a cord is 128 cubic feet of firewood is most important to remember, but regulations for cord of wood measurements don’t cross state lines.
-Not everyone chops wood into the same sizes, and some vendors aren’t honest about what’s for sale.
+It’s most important to remember that a cord is 128 cubic feet of firewood, but regulations for a cord of wood measurements don’t cross state lines.
+Not everyone chops wood into the same sizes, and, unfortunately, some vendors aren’t honest about what’s for sale.

 Different Measurements